gobwas/hashring/README.md

 # Contributing

-If you found some bug or want to improve this package in any way feel free to file an issue to discuss your findings and then, if you wish, open a PR containing discussed changes.
+If you find some bug or want to improve this package in any way feel free to file an issue to discuss your findings or ideas.

 ## Debugging